Amber is a web writer whose articles focus on beauty, skincare, health, and wellness!

 This isn’t going to make your hair less frizzy, but preventing damage will help you guarantee that it doesn’t get worse.

 A hair care routine will look different for each person.
 If your hair requires that extra coating that conditioner provides, it could include washing your hair with conditioner every night but only using shampoo every other day.
 A hair mask is a great idea to include in your hair care routine.

 As you can see, I moisturize her hair at least twice a day.
-If something happens where she does not take a nightly bath, I use leave in conditioner or hair oil at night.
+If something happens where she does not take a nightly bath, I use a leave-in conditioner or hair oil at night.
 Not only does this moisturize her hair, but it also helps prevent tangles!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.